Phoenix Child Custody Lawyer

 Generally, a PC attempts to guide and assist the parents in reaching an agreement on how issues are to be addressed.
 The PC is much more than a mediator, however.
 The PC has the authority to make decisions and/or recommendations to the Court regarding the various parenting issues.
 A PC can be an invaluable resource to assist parties who are unable to communicate or resolve ongoing issues.

 A PC generally does not have the authority to recommend significant changes in decision-making or parenting time.
-If a party desires an expert’s input regarding significant legal decision-making or parenting time changes, a comprehensive family evaluation, limited focus assessment or Parenting Conference is generally required.
+If a party desires an expert’s input regarding significant legal decision-making or parenting time changes, a comprehensive family evaluation, a different professional appointment as discussed in the prior sections is generally required.

-Pursuant to recent changes to Rule 72 of the Arizona Rules of Family Court Procedure, a Parenting Coordinator can only be appointed by agreement of the parties.
+Pursuant to Rule 72 of the Arizona Rules of Family Court Procedure, a Parenting Coordinator can only be appointed by agreement of the parties.

-Such appointment usually only lasts one year.
-Such appointments can substantially help the parties resolve matters outside of Court.
-By agreeing to a parenting coordinator, you are also agreeing that any decision that they make (so long as within their authority) are binding.
+Such appointment usually only lasts one year, however, the parents can agree to extend such appointments.
+A Parenting Coordinator can substantially help the parties resolve matters outside of Court.
+By agreeing to a Parenting Coordinator, you are also agreeing that any decision that they make (so long as within their authority) are binding.

 A parent can request that legal decision-making or parenting time be modified.
+Such must be based upon changed circumstances.
 Sometimes a parent wishes a complete change in legal decision-making.
 Sometimes a parent just wants more parenting time with the children.
 You generally must wait one year after the last court order to change legal decision-making unless the children are or may be endangered physically or mentally, or unless the other parent has violated the parenting orders.
-This one-year requirement may not apply to minor changes in “parenting time.”

 Sometimes a change in parenting time or decision-making is warranted because the children want to live primarily with the other parent.
 Sometimes such change is warranted because of the children’s ages and changed needs.
 Sometimes parenting time needs to be changed because one of the parents has moved away.
 If the parties agree to such changes, the Court will generally adopt any agreements.
 Again, the parents should consult with an attorney to make sure all necessary terms are covered.